Sedai Logo

 This is where context graphs come in.

-Context graphs are emerging as a way that bridges an LLMs’ chain-of-thought with contextualized memory.
-Because context graphs are built from decision traces, they can enable systems to understand the history of all decisions made, why they were made, what was considered, and the outcomes.
+Context graphs are emerging as a way to bridge an LLMs’ chain-of-thought with contextualized memory.
+Because context graphs are built from decision traces, they can enable systems to understand all previous decisions — from the initial context to the ultimate results.

 As Jamin Ball noted in his recent Substack post about systems of record, “Humans can hold nuance in their heads.”
 If we are to truly create an autonomous system, it must retain and reason over nuance as well.